arangodb/arangodb/README_maintainers.md

 ##### Windows Core Dump Generation

-Coredumps can be created using the task manager; switch it to detail view, the context menu offers to *create dump file*; the generated file ends in a directory that explorer hides from you - AppData - you have to type that in the location bar.
+Core dumps can be created using the task manager; switch it to detail view, the context menu offers to *create dump file*; the generated file ends in a directory that explorer hides from you - AppData - you have to type that in the location bar.
 This however only for running processes which is not as useful as having dumps of crashing processes.

-While it is a common feature to turn on coredumps with the system facilities on
+While it is a common feature to turn on core dumps with the system facilities on
 \*nix systems, it is not as easy in Windows.
 You need an external program from the *Sysinternals package*:
 [ProcDump](https://technet.microsoft.com/en-us/sysinternals/dd996900.aspx).